adrianovieira/poc-hugo-issue-3387/content/_index.md

 +++

-it can be something else
+it is expected to work with this file